We’ve got three shows coming your way—and they’re all kinds of awesome.

 Chloe White-Deleary is a 27 year old Anishinaabe woman from Walpole Island First Nation.
 Born in T’karonto, her childhood was primarily spent living in cities and growing up as an urban native.
 She visited her First Nation and her family who lived there on holidays and summer break, memories she forever holds close to her heart.
 Living in many places over her life, she has found home on Walpole Island for the past 7 years.
 Currently, she finds herself navigating early sobriety alongside early entrepreneurship as she is the co-owner of Ode’mini Giizis Cafe- an Anishinaabeg, women-owned and operated cafe that she runs with her Mom.
 She is passionate about environmental and animal rights advocacy, Anishinaabeg cultural revitalization, and her personal journey towards health and healing.
 She loves spending her time with those she loves, in addition to relaxing, listening to music, learning, baking, and going on adventures.
 She is honoured for the opportunity to share key insights that have guided her on her journey.

-Team 30s - Coming soon
+Team 30s - Grace Francisci (Esquega)

 Team 40s - Michele Young-Crook